railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 dining area!

 If you're interested in attending the next workshop as a student or as a volunteer teaching assistant, [please fill out this form][interest-form]!
-We'll be sure to let you know when we have more details.

 [interest-form]:https://docs.google.com/spreadsheet/viewform?formkey=dER6ZjhkT29PaklUcU11bXltaF9qMFE6MQ